FAQ for Placenta Encapsulation Service

 What does this cost?

 See pricing.
 Bartering is available.
-Discounts to teen and single moms.
-Like my Instagram for occasional specials.
-If you can’t obtain your placenta because of high fever or infection during birth/immediately after then I refund all but non-refundable deposit within 2 weeks of request.
-I have gift certificates that make a wonderful gift for mom-to-be when purchased by a group of her friends.
-Due to the sensitive nature of this service, please no surprise gifts 🙂
+Discount given to teen and single moms.
+If your placenta cannot be obtained because of high fever or infection during birth or immediately after then I will refund all but the non-refundable deposit within 2 weeks of request.
+I do have gift certificates that make a wonderful gift for the mom-to-be purchased by a group of her friends.
+Due to the sensitive nature of this service, please no surprise gifts.

 Email tara@happybellies.net to book or make an inquiry.

 Disclaimer: Benefits of placenta encapsulation are supported by ongoing research.
 However, statements on this website aren't evaluated by the FDA and products from these services aren't intended to diagnose, treat, cure, or prevent disease.
 Please make your decision in regards to consuming your placenta with a licensed medical practitioner.
-Tara Carpenter, CPES. is a Certified Placenta Encapsulation Specialist and not a doctor, holistic practitioner, pharmaceutical representative, or herbalist.
-Women who utilize this service take full responsibility for using placenta capsules at own risk.
+Tara Carpenter is a Placenta Encapsulation Specialist not a doctor, holistic practitioner, pharmaceutical representative, or herbalist.
+Women who utilize this service take full responsibility for using her placenta capsules at her own risk.

 Copyright © 2024 Happy Bellies.
 All Rights Reserved.
 Created by Blog Copyright.